物理

 摘要

 A paperclip can float on water.
-Drops of mercury refuse to spread on a surface.
-These capillary phenomena are macroscopic manifestations of molecular interactions, and can be explained in terms of surface tension.
-For students, the concept of surface tension is quite challenging since the microscopic intuition is often in conflict with the common macroscopic interpretations.
-In this paper we address a number of conceptual questions that are often encountered when teaching capillarity.
-By answering these questions we provide a perspective that reconciles the macroscopic viewpoints, from thermodynamics or fluid mechanics, and the microscopic perspective from statistical physics.
+Drops of mercury do not spread on a surface.
+These capillary phenomena are macroscopic manifestations of molecular interactions and can be explained in terms of surface tension.
+We address several conceptual questions that are often encountered when teaching capillarity and provide a perspective that reconciles the macroscopic viewpoints from thermodynamics and fluid mechanics and the microscopic perspective from statistical physics.

 科研通智能强力驱动